 NGC Security Center

 Although the vast majority of NGC holders in the marketplace are genuine, there are occasionally reports of counterfeit or tampered NGC holders.
-To learn how you can better protect yourself from counterfeit or tampered holders, explore the resources below.
+Likewise, there are some scams that involve soliciting coin sales.
+To learn how you can better protect yourself from counterfeit or tampered holders and scams, explore the resources below.

 How NGC Protects You

 NGC Holder and Label Security Features